viljami/ruuvi-home/MILESTONES.md

 - Can start all services with a single command
 - Simulated MQTT messages visible in Mosquitto logs
-- InfluxDB UI accessible and ready for data
 - Tests verify correctness of simulated data
 - Simulator produces messages in the exact format used by real Ruuvi Gateways